At a Glance

 (410) 356-9272

-Liberty Reservoir is located on the border of Baltimore and Carroll Counties.
+Located in the Piedmont region of Maryland, Liberty Reservoir spans the border between Baltimore and Carroll Counties.
 A section in Carroll County accessed from Bollinger Mill Road is described separately in this Birder’s Guide.

 Birdlife:

-A number of eBird hotspots cover the Baltimore County section of Liberty Reservoir and its surrounding watershed lands:
+There are 8 eBird hotspots covering the Baltimore County section of Liberty Reservoir and its surrounding watershed lands, with a combined total of 194+ species seen at these 8 hotspots.

-Wood Ducks nest at the reservoir.
-Other notable breeding birds include Willow Flycatcher, Wood Thrush, Cerulean Warbler, Kentucky Warbler, Louisiana Waterthrush, Prairie Warbler, Prothonotary Warbler, and Worm-eating Warbler.
-The greatest diversity of species is found at the north end of the reservoir, near MD Route 140/Baltimore Boulevard, but the entire CWMA is worth exploring.
+The greatest diversity of species is found at the north end of the reservoir, near MD Route 140/Westminster Pike/Baltimore Boulevard, but the entire watershed area is worth exploring.

 Wheelchair Access: